-If you plan to live on campus during the next academic year, you have the opportunity to select your room and dining option through room draw early in the second semester of your current year.
+If you plan to live on campus during the next academic year, you have the opportunity to select your room and dining option through room draw early in the second semester of the current year.

 During room draw you will:

 - Submit an online application at Princeton One Stop Housing (POSH) to participate in room selection.

 - Receive a date and time for your room selection.

 - Select your room online in POSH during your assigned date and time.

 - Electronically sign your housing and dining contract.

 Room Draw Schedule

 - Deadline to apply for special needs housing

 - Draw Statistics Posted